 Thirty-five years is a long time.
-Rabbi Gottschalk is no longer with us, nor are our beloved friend, Dr. Paul M. Steinberg, z”l, our dear Aunt Betty, and our beloved Uncle Burton who died in 2013.
-We remember them especially now and dedicate this website and the book that preceded it to the memory of our uncle, while acknowledging all those at HUC-JIR whose devotion to the Prize has meant so much to us.
+Rabbi Gottschalk is no longer with us, nor is our beloved friend, Dr. Paul M. Steinberg, z”l; our Aunt Betty Greenberg, nor our beloved Uncle Burton who died in 2013.
+We remember them especially now, and dedicate this website and the book that preceded it to the memory of our uncle, while acknowledging all those at HUC-JIR whose devotion to the Prize has meant so much to us.
 Rabbi David Ellenson has embraced the Prize, as well as our family.
 With his abundant energy, together with his colleagues at HUC-JIR, he has taken the Roger E. Joseph Prize forward, ensuring its special place within the Service of Ordination.
 That the Prize has grown in importance over the years is due, in no small measure, to our remarkable hosts at Congregation Emanu-El of the City of New York.
 For this we sincerely thank Senior Rabbi David M. Posner, and his colleagues at Congregation Emanu-El, for providing the ideal setting for the presentation of the Roger E. Joseph Prize.

 About Roger E. Joseph